2010 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse Of The 2010 Sacagawea Dollar

-Sacagawea appears carrying her son on her back in traditional Hidatsa custom.
-She gazes forward with the word “LIBERTY” positioned above the portrait.
-The inscription “IN GOD WE TRUST” appears in the left field.
-Goodacre’s initials (G.G) can be seen on the infant’s swaddling cloth at the bottom of the design.
+Sacagawea carries her son in the traditional Hidatsa style.
+The word “LIBERTY” arcs above the portrait, and “IN GOD WE TRUST” appears in the left field.
+Goodacre’s initials (G.G.) are subtly incused on the infant’s swaddling cloth near the bottom.

 The Reverse Of The 2010 Sacagawea Dollar

-In the center of the belt is a white pine that symbolizes the Onondaga Nation, with the remaining four characters signifying the other nations that were part of the Confederacy: the Mohawk, Oneida, Cayuga, and Seneca.
-The bundle of five arrows bound together represents the strength achieved through unity among these nations.
+The white pine tree at the center of the belt represents the Onondaga Nation, the traditional keepers of the council fire.
+The four rectangular symbols flanking it represent the other four nations of the Confederacy: Mohawk, Oneida, Cayuga, and Seneca.
+The five arrows bound together symbolize the unity and collective strength of these nations.

 Other Features Of The 2010 Sacagawea Dollar

-The coin has a diameter of 26.50 millimeters and weighs 8.10 grams.
-The outer manganese brass cladding consists of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel over a pure copper core.
-This manganese brass cladding over a pure copper core produces the coin’s distinctive golden color.
+The coin measures 26.50 millimeters in diameter and weighs 8.10 grams.
+Its distinctive golden color comes from a manganese brass cladding — 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel — over a pure copper core.
+The coin contains no gold or silver.

-The edge features incused lettering that includes “E PLURIBUS UNUM,” the year 2010, the mintmark (P, D, or S), and thirteen stars.
-This edge lettering replaced the traditional placement of these elements on the obverse or reverse, allowing more space for the design elements.
+The edge carries incused (recessed) lettering: “E PLURIBUS UNUM,” the year 2010, the mint mark (P, D, or S), and thirteen stars representing the original colonies.
+These edge elements replaced the traditional placement on the face, giving designers more room on the obverse and reverse.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List